 If another library user is disturbing or distracting you please tell a member of the library team so we can take action.
 We reserve the right to ask individuals to leave the building if the behaviour of the individual is considered to be inappropriate to the library environment.

 You cannot photocopy/print unlimited amounts from library resources (this is against the law!) but you are permitted to photocopy/print limited amounts.
 In general you should photocopy/print no more than 10% or one chapter of a book (whichever is greater) and no more than one article per journal issue but you are advised to visit our Copyright for BGU Students site to gain a better understanding of the rules as they apply to all types of library resources.

-For more information see the IT Services area of the Portal, where you'll also find information relating to bringing your own device onto campus.
+For more information see the IT Services area of the University Portal, where you'll also find information relating to bringing your own device onto campus.

 Guillotines, a laminator, a binding machine, hole punches and staplers are all available to use in the Social Study Suite on the first floor of the Library.